Invisible Languages of the LLM Universe: Theoretical Framework

 \subsection{Postcolonial Linguistics and Digital Imperialism}

-\citet{said1978orientalism} defined orientalism as ways Western cultures dominate and reconstruct Eastern cultures, depicting them as undeveloped and inferior.
-This framework illuminates how linguistic hierarchies established during colonialism persist in AI development.
-English dominance is not a neutral technical outcome but reflects British imperial expansion and subsequent American technological hegemony.
+\citet{said1977orientalism} conceptualized Orientalism as a discursive formation through which Western societies exert dominance over, and systematically reconfigure, Eastern societies, representing them as underdeveloped and inferior.
+Building on this, \citet{ismail2024revisiting} demonstrate how linguistic hierarchies established during colonial rule continue to shape the development of modern technologies.
+The predominance of English in AI systems is thus not a neutral or purely technical outcome, but rather a manifestation of historical imperial expansion and the ensuing technological hegemonies that structure contemporary knowledge production.